xrettle/WFGY/TensionUniverse/BlackHole/Q131_tension_free_energy.md

 * singular sets and domain restrictions.

 No hidden generative rules or mappings from raw experimental data to internal TU fields are described.
+Those belong to the encoding class defined in Section 3.8.

 ### 3.1 State space of open tension-energy configurations